circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Notes on security
 {: #notes-on-security }

 Do not add secrets or keys inside the `.circleci/config.yml` file.
-The full text of `config.yml` is visible to developers with access to your project on CircleCI.
-Store secrets or keys in [project](#setting-an-environment-variable-in-a-project) or [context](#setting-an-environment-variable-in-a-context) settings in the CircleCI app.
+The full text of `.circleci/config.yml` is visible to developers with access to your project on CircleCI.
+Store secrets or keys in [project]({{site.baseurl}}/set-environment-variable/#setting-an-environment-variable-in-a-project) or [context]({{site.baseurl}}/set-environment-variable/#setting-an-environment-variable-in-a-context) settings in the CircleCI web app.
 For more information, see the [Encryption]({{site.baseurl}}/security/#encryption) section of the Security document.

 Running scripts within configuration may expose secret environment variables.
 See the [Using Shell Scripts]({{site.baseurl}}/using-shell-scripts/#shell-script-best-practices) document for best practices for secure scripts.